-Organ transplant scandal prompts calls for German reformsJanuary 3rd, 2013 in Other
+Organ transplant scandal prompts calls for German reformsJanuary 3, 2013 in Medicine & Health / Other

 The head of the German doctors' lobby and politicians called Thursday for swift action to root out corruption following a scandal over preferential treatment for organ transplants.

 The president of the German Medical Association, Frank Ulrich Montgomery, said physicians taking bribes in life-or-death cases would shatter the hard-earned faith that Germans have in them.

 "Transplant doctors who still don't understand that they are destroying their own field with cheating and manipulation should get out of the profession," he told the daily Passauer Neue Presse.

 Montgomery added that "all means available under criminal and professional law should be used" to bring corrupt doctors to justice.

 His comments came after irregularities emerged at a transplant centre in the eastern city of Leipzig.

 It could not rule out that "money had changed hands" in exchange.

 The head of the clinic as well as two senior doctors have been given a leave of absence while the institution conducts an internal probe.
 Public prosecutors have opened a preliminary investigation.